Notsew/ruby_jwt/README.md

 	:typ => this will always be set to JWT
 	:custom_header => you can supply custom header fields.

-To decode the a token:
+To decode a token:

 	JWT.decode(token)

 Note this will not verify the token.
 This will return a DecodeResponse object, it consists of header, payload, and signature

 	decoded = JWT.decode(token)
-	decoded.payload
+	decoded.payload # displays the payload
 	decoded.payload[:name] # displays Chris
-	decoded.header[:alg]
+	decoded.header[:alg] # displays the algorithm used to sign the token

 To verify a token:
 	JWT.verify(token,secret,options)